-Comedian Louis Black once joked about an older man with Alzheimer’s coming out of a Starbucks and immediately spots a Starbucks right across the street.
-He excitingly proclaims: “Look!
+Comedian Louis Black once joked about an older man with Alzheimer's coming out of a Starbucks and he immediately spots a Starbucks right across the street.
+He excitingly proclaims: "Look!
 A Starbucks.
-I think I will stop in and have a cup of coffee.”
-If you are planning to open a coffee shop, how do you compete with the likes of a Starbucks, seemingly on every corner?
+I want a cup of coffee."
+If you are starting a coffee shop or cafe, how do you compete with the likes of a Starbucks, seemingly on every corner?
 You may already be in operation and are asking yourself the same thing.
 There are many factors that contribute to winning.

 Many will start down the path to business ownership without really understanding what it takes to succeed.
 Some proceed on a wing and prayer.
 The number one reason for coffee shop failure is poor planning.
 Writing a business plan is the most important step in starting any business and is often given only cursory attention.
 The secret to developing a good business plan is asking yourself the right questions.
 The magic occurs when you crystallize your thoughts and force yourself to answer them in writing.
 The devil is in the details as they say.
 Your vision, and the path to reach it, then becomes clear.